 Humanitarian organisations estimate that 12.4 million people have been directly affected by the conflict and over 82% of the total population is in need of humanitarian assistance.
 Government institutions are no longer able to deliver basic services to people in need, such as health care and nutrition services, water and electricity supply.

 Yemen is also directly affected by the humanitarian crisis in the Horn of Africa.
 Refugees, mainly from Somalia and Ethiopia, are stranded in the country and live in precarious conditions either in Kharaz (the only refugee camp) or in poor urban areas.

 How are we helping?

 A small portion of Commission funding is also used to ensure monitoring of the rapidly evolving humanitarian situation and security, as well as coordination among humanitarian actors and donors.
-Advocacy work, disseminating information about the principles of humanitarian aid: neutrality, impartiality and independence, is also being conducted.
+Advocacy work – disseminating information about the humanitarian principles – is also being conducted.